All Episodes

 Yeah, it's a pretty accurate.

-But it's it's uh, but it's a pretty accurate summary of kind of young urban male life at that time.
+I mean, obviously the lead character is a piece of crap, but it's, but it's a pretty accurate summary of kind of young urban male life at that time.

-Like I actually had a skateboard, I wasn't all that great with it.
+I wasn't all that great with it.

 Yeah.

-Um, Aurora is a smaller city than Chicago, it's a city of about 400,000, but it was actually the murder capital of the Midwest during much of the late 90s.
+It's a city of about 400,000, but it was actually the murder capital of the Midwest during much of the late 90s.

 Black gangs from Chicago were coming out and fighting the local Caucasian Hispanic gangs who are winning, interestingly enough.

-But I mean, so there would be there were 28 people killed all in my age range one year.
+But I mean, so there would be, there were 28 people killed all in my age range one year.

-But anyway, the point of this is I actually had a pretty good experience because I had to get tougher and you know, I got to be I like I still speak passable Spanish, so on.
+But anyway, the point of this is I actually had a pretty good experience because I had to get tougher and, you know, I got to be, I like, I still speak passable Spanish, so on.

-So anyway, Brown might have been uh an upper class version of that in terms of that like every day's gladiator school in every classroom, you're the only guy that has read a book on classical economics.
+So anyway, Brown might have been an upper class version of that in terms of that like every day is gladiator school in every classroom.

-I mean, I was an interesting, you know, reasonably edgy urban youth, but I was also an idiot.
+I mean, like when I described myself walking around with a skateboard watching people hook up on trains, I mean, I was an interesting, you know, reasonably edgy urban youth, but I was also an idiot.

 So when you say the colleges might do what the students want, they shouldn't.

-If you are yeah, I mean, if you are 19 and your goal is to read as much communist philosophy and have as many bisexual threesoms as possible, which is a lot of 19 year olds, it's most 19 year olds, I would assume.
+If you are, I mean, if you are 19 and your goal is to read as much communist philosophy and have as many bisexual threesomes as possible, which is a lot of 19-year-olds.

-I mean, but like it's not really the goal of adult leaders to encourage you in that, like to give you, and there's there's nothing at all wrong with sexuality or with reading the enemy's best writings, but it's not the goal of a professor to teach you courses on masturbation or on how to be a better left-wing protest.
+I mean, but like, it's not really the goal of adult leaders to encourage you in that, like to give you, and there's nothing at all wrong with sexuality or with reading the enemy's best writings, but it's not the goal of a professor to teach you courses on masturbation or on how to be a better left-wing protest.

 Did you read this ad for like it?